dmccapes4/rule_the_realm/proposal.md

 one attribute: attack or defense to improve.
 When this is improved the character increases their attibute by 1.

 **`settlements`**

-`village`

-**settlement size: 1**

-Villages can be built on **meadows** tiles for 3 gold.
-They have 3 available units: an archer, a swordsman and a spearman Villages produce mod 3 gold per turn.
-Players can build up to 3 villages and begin with starting settlement treated as an additional village.
-Villages have a radius of 2.

-`town`

-**settlement size: 2**

-Villages can be upgraded to towns for 4 gold.
-Towns gain 2 additional units: an archer and a spearman.
-Towns produce mod 5 gold per turn.
-Players can upgrade up to 3 villages.

-`city`

-**settlement size: 3**

-Towns can be upgraded to cities for 5 gold.
-Cities gain 1 additional unit: a swordsman.
-Cities produce mod 7 gold per turn.
-Players can upgrade up to 2 towns.

-**`other tiles`**

 `mercenary camp`